The Organised Writer: How To Stay on Top of All Your Projects and Never Miss a Deadline by Antony Johnston

 You can load audio files so if you've got an author reading an extract from the book, add it in the widget.
 Video content is also super helpful - and it's easy, grab your URL and include it in the relevant section.
 We put in book trailers for example.

 Book2Look widgets are available through Thorpe-Bowker/My Identifiers and Nielsen.
 And of course RM Marketing Services offer them as part of a marketing campaign.
-Buying a single biblet through the bibliographic agencies can be expensive (pending special offers from time to time) so we buy in bulk for our clients to bring the cost down.
+Buying a single biblet through the bibliographic agencies can be pricey (pending special offers from time to time) so we buy in bulk for our clients to bring the cost down.
 Another reason to consider using RM Marketing Services for marketing, publicity and promotional campaigns.
 Contact us today.

 Helping Publishers Do What They Do Best